 The IAS includes a distinguished faculty of educators that contribute to our contemporary approach to teaching.
 We have qualified academic professionals with experience in teaching Arabic – some of them are native Arabic speakers while others have resided for long periods of time in Arabic and English speaking environments.

-Arabic language studies are facilitated in conjunction with the Arabic2Use website, designed to work as a private language laboratory that enables students to listen to Arabic during study hours outside of class.
+Arabic language studies are facilitated in conjunction with a website, designed to work as a private language laboratory that enables students to listen to Arabic during study hours outside of class.
 The website presents authentic cultural topics and situations, working in context and preparing students for real-life language encounters through understanding linguistic and cultural codes.
 Students will study the units of the website step by step and practice speaking with the teacher in class based on what they have learned.